ravihara/ravihara.github.io/content/posts/usb-cdma-wifi.md

 1. Open a terminal and the command `sudo bash` in order to enter BASH as super-user.
 2. Edit the file `/etc/modules` and append the following lines if they do not already exist.
-   Check and use the appropriate values for `vendor` and `product` for the USB modem, by referring to the file `/proc/bus/usb/devices`.<br/><br/>
+   Check and use the appropriate values for `vendor` and `product` ids for the USB modem, by referring to the file `/proc/bus/usb/devices`.<br/><br/>

     ```bash